 The BS-MD application process is separate from that of the undergraduate institutions.
 Interested students must apply to their university of choice (UNR or UNLV) through the regular application process, then apply to the BS-MD Program.
 Below is the selection process timeline:

 - Application: Open from November 15th through January 22nd each year.
 All application material must be received by the closing date for consideration.

-- Interviews: Interviews will be scheduled on February 19th and 20th in Reno, NV
+- Interviews: Interviews will be scheduled on February 24th and 25th in Reno, NV.

-- Student Notification: All decisions will be sent out the second week of March
+- Student Notification: All decisions will be sent out the third week of March.

 The BS-MD Selection Committee will select students from applicants who apply using the online supplemental application process.
 At the time of admission to the BS-MD program, students receive a provisional acceptance to the School of Medicine.
 All students are required to successfully complete all the undergraduate requirements.